ska-telescope/developer.skatelescope.org/src/tools/monitoring-dashboards/ait-performance-env.rst

 not occupy unnecessary space**

 .. image:: ../images/openstack-vm-os.png
+   :alt: OpenStack Launch Instance dialog box, on the Source tab, highlighting in red the Delete Volume on Instance Delete buttons.

 .. image:: ../images/openstack-vm-os2.png
+  :alt: Openstack Launch Instance dialog box, on the Source tab, showing the Delete Volume on Instance Delete button set to Yes, and the CentOS7 OS allocated.

 - Select the flavor which you want your VM to have:

 .. image:: ../images/openstack-flavor.png
+  :alt: OpenStack Launch Instance dialog box, showing the Flavor tab

 .. image:: ../images/openstack-flavor2.png
+  :alt: OpenStack Launch Instance dialog box, showing the Flavor tab, with a Flavor selected.

 - Select private network (int-net):

 .. image:: ../images/openstack-network.png
+  :alt: OpenStack Launch Instance dialog box, showing the Networks tab

 .. image:: ../images/openstack-network2.png
+  :alt: OpenStack Launch Instance dialog box, showing the int_net network selected.

 - Create or use ssh key to enable ssh access to the VM:

 .. image:: ../images/openstack-sshkeys.png
+  :alt:  OpenStack Launch Instance dialog box, showing the Key Pair tab

 - In the end press on "Launch Instance" button at the bottom.
 This initiates the virtual machine deployment.
 It could take a while:

 .. image:: ../images/openstack-launch-instance.png
+  :alt: OpenStack Launch Instance dialog box, with the "Launch Instance" button highlighted in red.

 - When the Power State become "Running", the virtual machine has been successfully deployed and is ready to be used:

 .. image:: ../images/openstack-running-intance.png
+  :alt: OpenStack Instances tab, showing the newly-created instance

 - Since the VM is deployed inside private network you will need to associate Floating IP from your network have the access:

 .. image:: ../images/openstack-running-intance.png
+  :alt: OpenStack Instances tab, showing the newly-created instance, with the dropdown box to the right of the instance status line highlighted

 .. image:: ../images/openstack-floating-choose.png
+  :alt: OpenStack instance dropdown, with the "Associate Floating IP" option highlighted in red

 .. image:: ../images/openstack-floating-add.png
+  :alt: OpenStack Manage Floating IP Associations dialog box

 .. image:: ../images/openstack-floating-add2.png
+  :alt: OpenStack Manage Floating IP Associations dialog box with all options selected.
+The "Associate" button is highlighted in red

 .. image:: ../images/openstack-floating-ip.png
+  :alt: OpenStack Instances tab, highlighting with red underline the newly-associated IP address.

 - Now using any SSH client connect to the instance through VPN using the Floating IP address.
 The login user is **ubuntu** when using the Ubuntu base images and **centos** for the CentOS ones.